 A Lighthouse “Huck Finn”

-As I have stated before in columns of down East, I have the unique distinction of having been conceived on one lighthouse and born on another.
+As I have stated before in columns of Downeast, I have the unique distinction of having been conceived on one lighthouse and born on another.
 On Nov.
 21, 1892, my father was appointed Acting Second Assistant Keeper on Mount Desert Rock Lighthouse at a huge salary of $440 per annum.
 His father was a keeper there at the time.

 My Cousin Emma’s mother died about the time I was born and my mother took her under her wing.
 Since she was 12 or 15 years old then, and since my mother was in rather poor health, she assumed most of the burden of raising me.
 She took delight to the end of her life telling about the horrible deeds I had committed on my up-the-ladder of time.
 She told about them so many times and so convincingly that I almost have come to believe they actually happened.